 Specific complications related to colpocleisis:

 - Constipation.
-Is a common short term problem and your doctor may prescribe stool softeners or laxatives for this.
+This is a common short-term problem and your doctor may prescribe stool softeners or laxatives for this.
 You should try to maintain a high fiber diet and drink plenty of fluids to help as well.

 - Bladder and bowel injury.
-There rare complications of
+These are rare complications of vaginal prolapse surgery.

 If you have a colpocleisis operation and the uterus is not removed, then it can be difficult for your healthcare provider to work out where any abnormal bleeding from the vagina has come from once the operation has healed up.
 If you do have abnormal bleeding after the operation and you still have a uterus, ensure that your healthcare provider knows the sort of operation you have had, since a pap smear of your cervix or a biopsy of the lining of the uterus will probably not be possible.
 Ultrasound assessment of the lining of the uterus is still possible, but this is not as accurate at diagnosing cancer as a biopsy.
 If you have had abnormal pap smears of your cervix in the past you should discuss this with your surgeon before the operation.